abyssDS/sfmlWiki/Projects.md

 * [C++ or C#] [TGUI](http://tgui.eu/): An easy to use cross-platform GUI based on SFML 2 and written in C++.
 * [C++] [Squeak](http://en.sfml-dev.org/forums/index.php?topic=14428.0): Simple and small add-on to use a customisable mouse cursor/pointer.
 * [C++] [LuaConsole] (http://en.sfml-dev.org/forums/index.php?topic=15962.msg114040#msg114040): Simple to use, both in code and in app, console/terminal for Lua.
 Works with SFML 2.1 and Lua 5.1, LuaJIT 2.0 and Lua 5.2 .
+* [C++11] [SFMLApp](https://github.com/wagnrd/SFMLMath): A light C++ framework which allows you to easily create more complex GUIs and still let's you use the full SFML features.
+You can create your own capsulated views and simply let SFMLApp switch between them (by [wagnrd](https://github.com/wagnrd))

 ### Other extensions
 * [C++] [Swoosh](https://github.com/TheMaverickProgrammer/Swoosh): Header-only mini library for activity management and segues.
 Create complex transitions with easein functions, timers, action lists, and shaders with minimal code all while being human-readable friendly.
 Comes with extra utility functions specific to but not limited to games.